 Belgium comes from a rich heritage and with an artistic and industrial tradition.
 It is strongly cosmopolitan in both arts and culture and has a considerable breadth of creativity – theatre, performance, dance, fashion, architecture – with participation by many but in varied and unique ways.
 If you travel as much as I do, you want to come home to a calming place, and Belgium, specifically Antwerp, is ideal for me in that respect.
 It is a small city, but it has a very international outlook.

-Van Duysen designed his new Zara Home collection to fit every environment, including his Casa M modernist residence in Portugal.
+Van Duysen designed his Zara Home collection to fit every environment, including his Casa M modernist residence in Portugal.
 Van Duysen designed the collection around pure forms and comfort that exude a sophisticated minimalist aura.
 Photo: François Halard

 Casa M captivates the senses with its awe-inspiring blend of brutalist design and the scenic allure of the Portuguese countryside.
 The staircase reveals a rooftop adorned with meticulously crafted terra-cotta tiles, inviting residents to revel in breathtaking panoramic vistas.
 Ricardo Labougle